alexandre-abrioux/golem-node/README.md

 ### 1. Environment Set Up

-Create an empty `.env.local` file in order to add your ERC20 address as an environment variable (replace the following placeholder with your own **PUBLIC** address):
+Create a `.env.local` file in order to add your ERC20 address as an environment variable (replace the following placeholder with your own **PUBLIC** address):
 ```bash
 echo "YA_ACCOUNT=0x18f199E8DAb38257ca84D4858FF6F73De1A697eA" >> .env.local